8hobbies/KamiMod/README.md

 ### Allow extending `robots.txt`

-- Content from `layouts/partials/extend_robots.txt` will be appended to the builtin `robots.txt` file.
+- Content from `layouts/partials/extend_robots.txt` is appended to the builtin `robots.txt` file.

 ### Set preferred name for serach engines